In this article, we are going to share the ultimate list of high-protein foods list which includes both vegetarian and non-vegetarian sources.

 7. Whole wheat pasta

-1 cup cooked Equals 6 grams protein.
+1 cup cooked Equals 6 grams of protein.
 Although pasta is commonly thought of as a carbohydrate, a 2-ounce meal of traditional grain pasta has nearly as much protein as one big egg!

 8. Ezekiel bread